facebookresearch/nevergrad/docs/adding_an_algorithm.md

 - `mean`: mean value of the evaluations at this point.
 - `variance`: variance of the evaluations at this point.

-For more detauls, see the implementation in [utils.py](../nevergrad/optimization/utils.py).
+For more details, see the implementation in [utils.py](../nevergrad/optimization/utils.py).

 Through the archive, you can therefore access most useful information about past evaluations.
+A pruning mechanism makes sure this archive does not grow too much.
+This pruning can be tuned through the `pruning` attribute of the optimizer (the default is very conservative).

 The base `Optimizer` class also tracks the best optimistic and pessimistic points through the `current_bests` attribute which is of type:
 ```